JetBrains/teamcity-documentation/topics/build-log.md

 [//]: # (title: Build Log)
 [//]: # (auxiliary-id: Build Log)

 A _build log_ is an enhanced console output of a build.
 It is represented by a structured list of the events which took place during the build.
-Generally, it includes entries on TeamCity\-performed actions and the output of the processes launched during the build.
+Generally, it includes entries on TeamCity-performed actions and the output of the processes launched during the build.
 TeamCity captures the processes output and stores it in an internal format that allows for hierarchical display.

 ## Viewing Build Log